liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-entries-screenlet/02-creating-the-screenlet-ui.markdown

 Once you have the model class for entries, you can create the Screenlet's UI.
 Recall that in Liferay Screens for Android, you create a Screenlet's UI by implementing a View.
-A View Model interface, layout XML, and View class comprise a View.
-In this article, you'll create Get Entries Screenlet's View by using the same set of steps you used to create Get Guestbooks Screenlet's View:
+A View consists of a View Model interface, a layout XML, and a View class.
+In this article, you'll create Get Entries Screenlet's View by using the same sequence of steps you used to create Get Guestbooks Screenlet's
+View:

 1. Create the View Model interface.

 2. Create the View's layout XML.

 3. Create the View class.

 As you create these components, you'll notice that they share a great deal of code with the corresponding components in Get Guestbooks Screenlet's View.
 The